 Key Words: Wrist; Instability; Bridge plate; Dorsal spanning plate; Radiocarpal dislocation model; Cadaveric study

 Tabeayo E, Saucedo JM, Srinivasan RC, Shah AR, Karamanos E, Rockwood J, Rodriguez-Merchan EC.
 Bridge plating in the setting of radiocarpal instability: Does distal fixation to the second or third metacarpal matter?
-A Cadaveric Study.
+A cadaveric study.
 World J Orthop 2023; In press

 Core Tip: Radiocarpal dislocations are rare but potentially devastating injuries.
 Poorer outcomes are associated with inadequate or lost reduction, such as ulnar translocation, but no consensus exists on the ideal fixation technique.
 Dorsal bridge plate fixation has been described for various settings in the treatment of complex distal radius fractures and can be fixed distally to the second or third metacarpal, but its application for radiocarpal dislocations has not been established.
 In a cadaveric radiocarpal dislocation model, anatomic alignment can be maintained with bridge plate fixation to the second metacarpal or the third metacarpal if the described technique is followed.
 When considering dorsal bridge plate fixation for radiocarpal dislocations, the surgeon is encouraged to understand the nuances of different fixation techniques and how implant design features may influence proximal placement.